Integrating VoltAgent with Next.js

 "use server";

-import { agent } from "@/voltagent"; // Adjust path if needed
+import { agent } from "@/voltagent";

-export async function calculateExpression(expression: string) {
+export async function calculate(formData: FormData) {

 const result = await agent.generateText(

 `Calculate ${expression}.
-Only respond with the numeric result.`
+Only return the numeric result.`

 );